rodneyshupe/Cookbook/Recipes/Jerky/OldWestJerkyMarinade.rst

 -----------

 -  1/2 cup Worcestershire Sauce
 -  1/2 cup Soy Sauce (Quality is important here!
-Don’t use “soy flavored.”
+Don't use "soy flavored."
 It must be brewed!)
 -  1/3 cup Kentucky Bourbon (may substitute with Brandy or Sherry)
 -  1/4 cup Ketchup
 -  2 teaspoons Liquid Smoke